 These dryers are more efficient energy-wise, but their cycles tend to take longer than their vented counterparts.

-Up front, you’re going to pay around $50 to $100 more for a gas dryer, not to mention the installation cost.
-Gas dryers are more energy-efficient in the long run, according to Energy Star, though that may depend on rates in your area.
-However, washers also spin much faster than they did in the early ’80s, meaning clothes aren’t as wet going into the dryer.
+Upfront, you’re going to pay around $50 to $100 more for a gas dryer.
+The added cost doesn’t even include the installation fees that are most likely associated with your purchase.
+According to Energy Star, gas dryers are more energy-efficient in the long run, though that may depend on rates in the area you live.
+To consumers’ benefit, washers also spin much faster than they did in decades past, meaning clothes aren’t as wet going into the dryer, thus saving time and expensive energy.

 Any other differences?